LEARNING GUIDE TO:

 Students can develop their own topics or select from the list of topics set out below.

 Notes for teacher as facilitator: Depending on the definition, one to three percent of the population is mentally disabled.
 DSM-IV, p.
-46.2.
-Mental disability is determined in part by results of an IQ test.
+46.2. developmental disability is determined in part by results of an IQ test.
 What do IQ tests measure?

 Notes for teacher as facilitator: Intelligence quotient (IQ) tests measure an intelligence quotient rather than a mental age.
 The test is composed of verbal and non-verbal questions.
 The questions involve:3.
 What are some of the problems with IQ testing?

 Notes for teacher as facilitator: Some argue that intelligence tests are subject to bias and that the tests do not measure attributes valued by non-mainstream groups.
 Studies indicate that questions on the IQ tests require test-takers to have information that is esoteric or more available to some ethnic groups than to others4.
-What are some of the most common causes of mental disability?
+What are some of the most common causes of developmental disability?

 Notes for teacher as facilitator:5.
 What are the effects, if any, of socio-economic factors in causing mental retardation?

-Notes for teacher as facilitator: Most of the treatments available for mentally disabled persons center on education and training.
+Notes for teacher as facilitator: Most of the treatments available for developmentally disabled persons center on education and training.
 Schools and other institutions provide opportunities for the disabled to reach their maximum potential.
-As of now, there is no treatment, nor any amount of education that can develop the skills of mentally disabled people any further than their innate capabilities allow.9.
+As of now, there is no treatment, nor any amount of education that can develop the skills of developmentally disabled people any further than their innate capabilities allow.9.
 In 2006, members of the American Association on Mental Retardation voted to change the name of the organization.
 What is it now called?
 Why do you think they changed their name?

-Notes for teacher as facilitator: The new name is "The American Association on Intellectual and Developmental Disabilities".
-The name was changed because the term "retarded" and its derivative "retardation" were reviewed as demeaning and pejorative which would trigger prejudice against persons regarded as "retarded".
+Notes for teacher as facilitator: The new name is "The American Association on Intellectual and Developmental Disabilities."
+The name was changed because the term "retarded" and its derivative "retardation" were reviewed as demeaning and pejorative which would trigger prejudice against persons regarded as "retarded."

-Have the class read the book, read the short story or watch the movie.
+Have the class read the book, read the short story, or watch the movie.
 The following additional activities are offered as part of the "Through" section of the lesson: Discussion Questions; Debates, Persuasive Essays, Expository Essays, and Presentations.

 Should you wish to continue using a student-centered approach, the discussion questions are best addressed in groups with responses presented orally for further argument or discussion.
 Consider having a student from the group doing the presentation lead the subsequent class discussion.
 For generic questions arranged by the elements and devices of fiction, see TWM's Discussion Questions For Use With Any Film That Is A Work of Fiction.